top of page

 Author Alexander Aslesen covers TACE Versus Radioablation in the Treatment of Hepatocellular Carcinoma (HCC) on BackTable VI

-Transarterial chemoembolization (TACE) and radioembolization (Y90) have individualized roles in the treatment of hepatocellular carcinoma.
-Dr. Justin Lee and Dr. Terence Gade discuss which patients are best suited for TACE vs Y90, as well as the advantages and disadvantages for each intervention.
+Transarterial chemoembolization (TACE) and radioembolization (Y90) play distinct roles in treating hepatocellular carcinoma.
+Dr. Justin Lee and Dr. Terence Gade explore which patients are best suited for TACE versus Y90, and they delve into the benefits and drawbacks of each procedure.

 We’ve provided the highlight reel in this article, but you can listen to the full podcast below.